sophiewu7/Interactive-Lab-Hub/Lab 5/README.md

 (You might also consider how this notion of percentage control with hand tracking might be used in some of the physical UI you may have experimented with in the last lab, for instance in controlling a servo or rotary encoder.)

+Hand Tracking Interactions:
+Leveraging the intuitive nature of hand movements offers an immersive experience in controlling media.
+Adjusting volume can be as simple as moving one's hand up or down, while a pinch might serve to mute.
+For navigation, a hand swipe left or right can replace traditional scrolling, and pushing forward can act as a 'press' on digital buttons.

+Face Pose Interactions:
+The face, laden with expressiveness, can be a tool for interaction.
+Simple nods or shakes of the head can translate to affirmative or negative responses in apps.
+Blinking might replace a mouse click, enhancing accessibility.
+Even opening the mouth could be harnessed, perhaps activating voice assistants or initiating recordings.

+Body Pose Interactions:
+The full body as a control instrument opens avenues for immersive applications.
+Dance games can detect and respond to entire body movements.
+Meanwhile, the system could provide real-time feedback on one's posture during work.
+Gestures can also transition into the realm of home automation, like raising arms to illuminate a room or crossing them to secure doors.

+Physical UI Integration:
+Integrating pose controls with tangible interfaces bridges the digital and physical.
+Hand elevation might dictate a servo's angle, and twisting one's hand can mirror the action of a rotary encoder.
+Furthermore, the intuitive pinch action for percentage control can be repurposed, adjusting ambient lighting in a room, for instance.

 **Testing out media pipe**

 Click to view video: